matthewgilligan/the-glow/src/site-pages/contribute.md

 title: "Contribute"
 date: "2019-09-09"
 ---
-Here at The Glow we are always on the look out for talented Japanese writers.
+Here at The Glow we are always on the look out for talented Japanese writers baby.